 California Divorce Entitlements: Property

-Other examples of community property include:
+Other examples of community property include the following property acquired during marriage:

 - Bank accounts and cash